lightning-core/lightning/communications/high/AmikoPay_LinkMicroTransaction.md

 is a way of 'acting nice' to his payee-side neighbor.

-The opposite settlement is also possible: Bob (the receiving side of the payment) can voluntarily settle for roll-back with a CommitRollback message:
+The opposite settlement is also possible: Bob (the receiving side of the payment) can voluntarily settle for roll-back with a SettleRollback message:

 ###SettleRollback:
 Attributes: